neilmunday/slurm-mail/README.md

 * check `cron` is working
 * check for invocation of `/usr/bin/slurm-spool-mail` in the `slurmctld` logs

-2. If spool files are being created but not purged please comment out `logFile` in the `[slurm-send-mail]` section in `/etc/slurm-mail/slurm-mail.conf` and run (as root): `/usr/bin/slurm-send-mail -v` at the console.
+2. If spool files are being created but not purged please comment out `logFile` in the `[slurm-send-mail]` section in `slurm-mail.conf` and run (as root): `/usr/bin/slurm-send-mail -v` at the console.

 3. If `/usr/bin/slurm-send-mail` is executing ok but you are not receiving e-mails, then check the mail logs on your server for any mail delivery errors.